Secret test run photo.

 On the 4th May this giant 95m (300ft) water slide was installed on Park Street in Bristol as part of Make Sunday Special and the Bristol Art Weekender.
 Running for one day only, it was an event people of the city will remember for many years to come.

 96,573 people signed up for their chance to get a 'ticket to slide', through a ballot with only 360 tickets issued to a few lucky people on the day.
-Security clocked in 65,000 people who came to Park street to watch.
+Security clocked in 65,000 people who came to Park street to watch the one day event.

 Film by Cinematica